avinayak/avinayak.github.io/_posts/2021-01-09-noise-planets.md

 4. Do x+=cos(n * 2 * PI) and y+=sin(n * 2 * PI)
 5. Repeat 2.

-In this situation, ee're going to plot flow fields inside the circle.
+In this situation, we're going to plot flow fields inside the circle.
 Let's try this.

     const is_in_circle = (x, y) =>
       (pow(w / 2 - x, 2) + pow(w / 2 - y, 2) < 7e4)